-What is being proposed? – He aha e marohitia ana
+What is being done? – He aha e marohitia ana

 We are creating a world-class lakefront that is uniquely Rotorua.
 There will be more to explore, more space to run, play, and adventure, and more places to sit, relax, and reflect.
 The lakefront will be a destination for family, friends, and visitors to enjoy.